kerrycobb/recipes/tatziki.md

 ## Directions
 1. Grate the cucumber and drain through a fine mesh sieve overnight in the fridge.
 2. Combine the yogurt, garlic, oil, vinegar, and salt in a large bowl.
 Cover and refrigerate overnight.
 3. Transfer the grated cucumber and fresh dill to the yogurt mixture and stir to combine.
-Serve chilled with pita bread for dipping.